34 Best Spy Thriller Books To Add To Your Library

 “We unveil ourselves in the pieces we want others to know, even those closest to us.
 We all have our secrets.”

-The Secrets We Kept: A novel
+Lara Prescott, The Secrets We Kept

 27. Real Tigers by Mick Herron

 Real Tigers is the third book in the Slough House series.
-It tells of disgraced M15 operatives pushing paper in the slough House.
+It tells of disgraced M15 operatives pushing paper in the Slough House.
 When one is kidnapped, the disgraced agents must get to work to free him, and in the process, they uncover a very serious and hidden problem that travels up to the Security Service.
 This book came to market in 2017.

 “Like most forms of corruption, it began with men in suits.”

-Real Tigers (Slough House)
+Mick Herron, Real Tigers

 28. From Russia, with Love by Ian Fleming